 The Election Committee:

-This committee shall conduct elections for appropriate Officers, Senators and the Executive Committee.
+This committee shall facilitate elections for Senators and members of the Executive Committee.

 This committee shall also be responsible for any recommendations to modify or suspend any Bylaws pertaining to elections.

+The committee will make recommendations to resolve any conflicts related to the election of any Senator to the Academic Senate and will notify Department Chairs when they need to elect a replacement Senator.

-This committee shall be composed of at least three (3) faculty members with one (1) of these members to be elected Chair by the Academic Senate.
+This committee shall be composed of at least three (3) faculty members with one (1) of these members to be elected Chair by the Election Committee.

-The committee will make recommendations to resolve any conflicts related to the election of any Senator to the Academic Senate.

 Election Committee members may not be running for any elected position.

+Term lengths will be one calendar year.

 Amendments and Bylaws Committee: This committee will study and recommend all amendments to this Constitution and its Bylaws.
-This committee shall consist of the Executive Committee, excluding the President, and shall be chaired by the Vice President or President-Elect.
-This committee may opt to utilize the President or a legal or administrative advisor as needed, but retains sole authority for any recommendations to amend this Constitution and its Bylaws.
+This committee shall consist of the Executive Committee, excluding the President and the Chair of Chairs, and shall be chaired by the Vice President or President-Elect.
+This committee may opt to utilize the President or a legal or administrative advisor as needed but retains sole authority for any recommendations to amend this Constitution and its Bylaws.

 Senate Forum Committee: This committee is a committee of the whole membership convened by the Academic Senate President to serve as an open FORUM for any staff, faculty or administrator of Miramar College or San Diego Community College District to advance cultural and community issues.
 If a quorum of Senators is present, official business of the Academic Senate can be conducted.

-Professional Standards and Ethics Committee: This committee will be responsible for regular review and update of the Professional Code of Ethics and for mediating disputes between faculty members.
-This committee shall be composed of at least five (5) faculty, elected by the Executive Committee, that appropriately represent the general educational areas of Miramar College.
-The Academic Senate President shall appoint a Chair from amongst the committee members.
+Professional Standards and Ethics Committee: This committee supports training and education in areas that promote positive and professional relations towards faculty, reviews and updates the Professional Code of Ethics, and mediates disputes between faculty members.
+This committee shall be composed of five (5) faculty that appropriately represent the general educational areas of Miramar College.
+The Chair shall be elected from amongst the committee members.

-Miramar College Governance - Standing Committees of the Academic Senate: All committees and councils defined in the Miramar College Governance Handbook, or by SDCCD policy, that make recommendations or decisions in the eleven (11) areas of primacy, as defined by modifications to the California Education Code in AB 1725 of 1988, shall also be considered Standing Committees of the Academic Senate.
-For committee details, see the College Governance Handbook.

-Academic Senate Equivalency Committee

-Academic Success Committee

-Chairs Committee

-Contract Faculty Hiring Prioritization Committee

-Curriculum Committee

-Academic Standards Subcommittee

-Technical Review Subcommittee

-Distance Education Standards Committee

-Success in English, ELAC, and Math (SEEM) Committee

 Committee on Committees: This committee of the Academic Senate shall create and apply a process for appointment of faculty to College and District-wide governance committees every academic year.
+This process can be found on the Committee on Committees’ website.

-Any non-attending committee members, including Senators, who miss three regularly scheduled Senate/Governance meetings without a proper substitute (proxy) shall be voided as members, and the task of facilitating replacements will be the purview of the Committee on Committees.
-Any committee members (including Senators) who have been voided may petition to the Committee on Committees for reinstatement.
-This petition must be submitted in writing within 7 working days of the official notification of being voided.
+Any non-attending committee members who miss three regularly scheduled Governance meetings without a proper substitute (proxy) shall be voided as members, and the task of facilitating replacements will be the purview of the Committee on Committees.
+Any committee members who have been voided may petition to the Committee on Committees for reinstatement.
+This petition must be submitted in writing within 7 working days of the official notification of being voided and specify which absences are the focus of the petition.

-This committee shall consist of the Executive Committee, or designees, and shall be chaired by the Vice President or President-Elect.
+This committee shall consist of the Executive Committee–with the exception of the Chair of Chairs–or their designees, and shall be chaired by the Vice President or President-Elect.

-The procedure to ask Faculty members to serve on committees by the faculty (i.e. the Senate), Departments or Schools of the College, College administration, or the Chancellor's Office of the SDCCD, is to submit requests for Faculty appointments to the Academic Senate’s Committee on Committees.
+Faculty members who wish to serve on committees, workgroups, and taskforces need to submit a request for appointments to the Academic Senate’s Committee on Committees.

-This committee shall carefully observe the following principles in making nominations and/or appointments:
+In addition to the process laid out on the Committee on Committee’s webpage, this committee shall carefully observe the following principles in making nominations and/or appointments: